Grassland Bird Program

 The farmlands and open fields of New England would not be complete without the iconic grassland nesting birds that use these habitats as nurseries.

-But across the US, these grasslands—dominated by true grasses as well as other low-growing "weed"—are becoming rarer as fields are developed or farmers convert from hayfields to new crops like corn.
+But across the US, quality grassland bird nesting habitat is becoming rarer as fields are developed or farmed more intensively.
 With this loss of habitat comes alarming declines in both the range and abundance of many grassland nesting species.

 During the summer, species such as Savannah Sparrows, Bobolinks, and Eastern Meadowlarks—as well as state-endangered Upland Sandpipers and Grasshopper Sparrows—nest in our large fields.
 Without our working landscapes of agricultural properties and open-space fields, breeding grassland bird species would not exist in Massachusetts.

 A Steep Decline